Derek Smith (basketball): Death

 In August 1996, Smith went on a cruise on the Norwegian Cruise Line ship MS Dreamward for season ticketholders of the Bullets and the Washington Capitals.
 He took his family along.
 Smith and then-Bullets player Tim Legler volunteered to hold basketball clinics during the cruise.

-On August 9, 1996, while the ship was near Bermuda and returning to New York City, Smith suddenly suffered an apparent massive heart attack during a farewell cocktail party in the presence of members of his team.
+On August 9, 1996, while the ship was near Bermuda and returning to New York City, Smith suffered an apparent massive heart attack during a farewell cocktail party in the presence of members of his team.
 Ship medics attempted to resuscitate him for 25 minutes before declaring him dead.

 Smith was buried at Cave Hill Cemetery in Louisville, Kentucky.
 His funeral was attended by the Bullets team and several former teammates.

 Family

-Derek was married to Monica, with whom he had two children: a daughter, Sydney, and a son, Nolan.
+Smith was married to Monica, with whom he had two children: a daughter, Sydney, and a son, Nolan.
 Nolan played college basketball for the Duke Blue Devils and was drafted by the Portland Trail Blazers.
 In 2010, like his father 30 years before him, Nolan made it to the NCAA D-I tournament; Nolan and his Duke Blue Devils won the National Championship, just as Derek and his Louisville Cardinals had done in 1980.
 Nolan has a tattoo of his father on his right arm.

 In April 2022, Nolan joined the coaching staff at his father's alma mater.